fenbf/SOIL_ext/readme.md

 The **Ext** version contains the following changes:

 * **[in progress]** Added option to use immutable texture storage
- * When possible (when extension is supported) library can create texture using glTextureStorage and then glTexSubImage
+ * When possible (when extension is supported) library can create texture using glTextureStorage and then call glTexSubImage.
  * See more here [OpenGL wiki](http://www.opengl.org/wiki/Texture_Storage)
-* **[in progress]** Mipmap generation using glGenerateMipmap
+* **[done]** Mipmap generation using glGenerateMipmap
  * Original library scaled image to be POT and then used custom procedure to generate mipmaps.
 This can take some time.
  * This change use glGenerateMipmapEXT (if this extension is available)
 * **[done]** upgraded to the version **1.33** of [stb_image](http://www.nothings.org/stb_image.c)